We open for applications in October 2022 and the application deadlines are as follows:

-- A scan (photocopy) of the personal data page of your passport/ ID card and (if applicable) residence permit (both sides).
-The document(s) must be valid*.
-(This is not mandatory if you hold a Dutch passport or are/ have been a student of a Dutch university).
+A scan (photocopy) of the personal data page of your passport/ ID card and (if applicable) residence permit (both sides).
+The document(s) must be valid.

 Please note that if the original documents are in a language other than English, Dutch, French or German you need to provide both the copies of originals as well as official (certified) translations.
 Self-made translations will not be accepted.

-- Apart from the above documents that are mandatory in the course of application you may upload additional documents that you think might contribute to your profile (e.g., motivation letter, reference letter etc.) Make sure you do not overdo with these as their amount might overshadow the essentials.
+Apart from the above documents that are mandatory in the course of application you may upload additional documents that you think might contribute to your profile (e.g., reference letter etc.) Make sure you do not overdo with these as their amount might overshadow the essentials.